AdobeDocs/experience-platform.en/help/rtcdp/destinations/email-marketing-destinations.md

 ### Identity {#identity}

 We recommend that you select a unique identifier from your [union schema](https://www.adobe.io/apis/experienceplatform/home/profile-identity-segmentation/profile-identity-segmentation-services.html#!api-specification/markdown/narrative/technical_overview/unified_profile_architectural_overview/unified_profile_architectural_overview.md).
 This is the field that your users' identities are keyed off of.
 Most commonly, this field is the email address, but it can also be a loyalty program ID or a phone number.
-See the table below for the most common identifiers and their XDM field in unified schema.
+See the table below for the most common unique identifiers and their XDM field in unified schema.

-Identifier | XDM field in Unified Schema
+Unique Identifier | XDM field in Unified Schema
 ---------|----------
- Email Address | personalEmail.address
+ Email Address | `personalEmail.address`
- Phone | mobilePhone.number
+ Phone | `mobilePhone.number`
- Loyalty program ID | Customer-defined XDM field
+ Loyalty program ID | `Customer-defined XDM field`

 ### Other Destination Attributes